What is the definition of plagiarism?

 What if I am accused of plagiarism, but I thought my work was considered academically honest?

-If you are accused of a university conduct code violation involving plagiarism and you believe your student rights and academic record are in jeopardy, it is important to contact a defense attorney who specializes in working with college students accused of plagiarism to help you navigate your defense in a university disciplinary hearing.
+If you are accused of a university conduct code violation and you believe your student rights and academic record are in jeopardy, it is important to contact a defense attorney who specializes in working with college students accused of plagiarism to help you navigate your defense in a university disciplinary hearing.